waku-org/docs.waku.org/docs/overview/concepts/protocols.md

 ## [RLN Relay](https://rfc.vac.dev/spec/17/)

-`RLN Relay` protocol extends the `Relay` protocol by using [Rate Limit Nullifiers (RLN)](https://rfc.vac.dev/spec/32/) to provide efficient and economic spam prevention.
+`RLN Relay` protocol extends the `Relay` protocol by using [Rate Limit Nullifiers (RLN)](https://rfc.vac.dev/spec/32/) to provide efficient and economic spam-prevention.
 It enforces a rate limit on messages over time for all peers in the network, economically preventing spam, and imposes financial penalties and network removal for spammers.
 You can find more details in the [RLN Relay blog post](https://vac.dev/rln-relay).

 ## [Filter](https://rfc.vac.dev/spec/12/)

 `Filter` protocol allows light nodes to selectively subscribe to specific messages relayed by other peers using [content topics](/overview/concepts/content-topics).
 It is designed to be a lightweight alternative for accessing the `Relay` network, particularly tailored for devices with limited bandwidth.

 :::info
-`Filter` protocol helps optimize bandwidth usage, but it has fewer privacy guarantees as it must disclose the content topic to its peers to retrieve messages.
+`Filter` protocol helps optimise bandwidth usage, but it has fewer privacy guarantees as it must disclose the content topic to its peers to retrieve messages.
 :::

 ## [Store](https://rfc.vac.dev/spec/13/)